-Have you heard about at-home kits that screen your genes for disease risk?
+Have you heard about at-home genetic screening kits that analyze your genes for disease risk?
 All you do is send off a saliva sample to a company to find out whether you’re genetically predisposed to get certain illnesses.

 Not surprisingly, more and more patients at my family practice in Alexandria, Virginia, are asking me about these tests.
 In general, my colleagues and I at Franconia Family Medicine don’t recommend them – at least not as a primary way to take control of your health.
 That’s because most of today’s direct-to-consumer tests show whether you have an increased risk for diseases that you can’t do much to prevent.

 One example is late-onset Alzheimer’s disease.
 Right now, there’s nothing you can do to stop it from happening.
 Plus, even if a genetic screening says you’re at increased risk for late-onset Alzheimer’s, that doesn’t guarantee you will get it.
 The upshot: A lot of worry for no reason – and with no good solution.

 If you wonder which genetic health risks you should worry about, start with a visit to your primary care provider.
 It’s our job to have a complete picture of your health, plus knowledge of diseases that run in your family.
 That means we are in a better position to tell you how to prevent disease than a one-size-fits-all genetic test.
 (It may also mean that we recommend specific genetic testing.)